her-mirror/Agent-Aara/docs/README.md

 - **Multi-layer Safety**: Emergency detection and crisis intervention
 - **Real-time Search**: Current information from trusted sources

-## 🎨 What Makes Ara Special
+## 🎨 What Makes Aara Special

 ### Empathetic Communication
-Ara is designed to be more than informative – she's supportive, understanding, and acknowledges the emotional aspects of health concerns.
+Aara is designed to be more than informative – she's supportive, understanding, and acknowledges the emotional aspects of health concerns.

 ### Evidence-Based Guidance
 Every recommendation is grounded in current medical research and dermatological science, with clear citations and disclaimers.

 ### Personalized Experience
-Ara learns from your interactions to provide increasingly relevant and personalized advice while respecting your privacy.
+Aara learns from your interactions to provide increasingly relevant and personalized advice while respecting your privacy.

 ### Safety-Focused Design
 Multi-layered safety systems ensure appropriate responses and immediate help when needed.

 ## 🔄 Workflow Overview

-Ara's sophisticated workflow handles every interaction through multiple stages:
+Aara's sophisticated workflow handles every interaction through multiple stages:

 1. **Input Processing**: User message analysis and intent recognition
 2. **Rule Matching**: Fast pattern matching for common queries